-Although less is known about the use of the SOR for emergent bilinguals, there are things we do know from both research and practice.
-It is important to incorporate effective research-based literacy practices for emergent bilinguals in the native language and in English as a second language instruction.
-For biliteracy contexts, some English SOR practices will be implemented, in concert with best practices for biliteracy development (e.g., translanguaging, metalanguage connections, holistic assessment).
-Translanguaging allows emergent bilinguals to use all their bilingual repertoires to negotiate meaning (Garcia-Mateus & Palmer, 2017) and to strategically use two languages to communicate and support learning (Ortiz et al., 2018).
-Capitalizing on native language skills to support English development is an effective component of biliteracy instruction that leads to higher levels of social, cognitive, and literacy achievement (Bialystok, 2007; Collier & Thomas, 2004; Garcia et al., 2008).
-Other biliteracy strategies with a proven research base will be incorporated into the SOR for emergent bilinguals' framework to ensure improved instruction across instructional programs.
+Although less is known about the use of the SOR for ELs, there are things we do know from both research and practice.
+It is important to incorporate effective research-based literacy practices for ELs in the native language and English as a second language instruction.
+Some English SOR practices will be implemented in concert with best practices for biliteracy development (e.g., translanguaging, metalanguage connections, holistic assessment) for biliteracy contexts.
+Translanguaging allows ELs to use all their bilingual repertoires to negotiate meaning (Garcia-Mateus & Palmer, 2017) and to strategically use two languages to communicate and support learning (Ortiz et al., 2018).
+Capitalizing on native language skills to support English development is an effective component of biliteracy instruction, leading to higher social, cognitive, and literacy achievement (Bialystok, 2007; Collier & Thomas, 2004; Garcia et al., 2008).
+Other biliteracy strategies with a proven research base will be incorporated into the SOR for ELs framework to ensure improved instruction across instructional programs.

-We need to identify what works best for which emergent bilinguals.
-The research clearly indicates that skilled reading requires both orthographic and phonological skills (Deheane, 2011) and that a SOR explicit approach to reading instruction supports all students, including emergent bilinguals, those who struggle, and students with special needs.
-Yet, we also know that gaps exist in the literature on the use of the SOR with emergent bilinguals in biliteracy contexts.
-Given the importance of oral language development to comprehension and reading success, ways to improve oral language and vocabulary in the native language and English are critically important to emergent bilinguals' success.
-Oral language development is the strongest predictor of emergent bilinguals' skilled reading development and requires explicit instruction.
-Emergent bilinguals will require more than just the SOR approach used in English settings.
-Collectively, teachers of emergent bilinguals must use the best available evidence to provide the most effective instruction to reverse the persistent trend of low reading proficiency among emergent bilinguals.
+We need to identify what works best for which ELs.
+The research indicates that skilled reading requires both orthographic and phonological skills (Deheane, 2011) and that an explicit SOR approach to reading instruction supports all students, including ELs, those who struggle, and students with special needs.
+Yet, we also know that gaps exist in the literature on using the SOR with ELs in biliteracy contexts.
+Given the importance of oral language development to comprehension and reading success, improving oral language and vocabulary in the native language and English is crucial to ELs' success.
+Oral language development is the strongest predictor of ELs' skilled reading development and requires explicit instruction.
+ELs will require more than just the SOR approach used in English settings.
+Collectively, teachers of ELs must use the best available evidence to provide the most effective instruction to reverse the persistent trend of low reading proficiency among ELs.

-Emergent bilinguals need explicit and systematic instruction in decoding with ample opportunities to read and listen to strong reading models (e.g., read aloud) across a variety of genres.
-They need to develop their oral language and linguistic comprehension through dialog with students and adults to build their knowledge about diverse topics.
-These skills should also be explicitly taught to help emergent bilinguals develop broad academic, instructional, and social vocabulary, so they become skilled readers and thinkers.
-Therefore, strategic and purposeful attention must be given to developing emergent bilinguals' oral language and building world knowledge on a variety of topics so that they can become skilled readers who comprehend the text they read and who are motivated to explore independent reading because they enjoy reading.
-In addition, SOR instruction for emergent bilinguals requires careful attention to metalanguage and crosslinguistic transfer between the native language and English and competent teachers who use culturally and linguistically responsive instruction and who differentiate instruction for language and literacy.
-Because reading achievement patterns develop early for all learners (Baker & Smith, 1999; Good et al., 1998; Stanovich, 1986), including emergent bilinguals, it is imperative to respond to these patterns and learning gaps with evidence-based practices and differentiated instruction to reverse early depressed learning trajectories and improve student outcomes (Connor et al., 2011; Hernandez, 2011).
-Using the SOR evidence-based practices coupled with best practices for L1 and biliteracy instruction, such as rigorous oral language development, metalanguage strategies, and holistic assessment, is the necessary approach to impact early learning trajectories and to provide a quality equitable education for emergent bilinguals.
+ELs need explicit and systematic instruction in decoding with ample opportunities to read and listen to strong reading models (e.g., read aloud) across various genres.
+They must develop their oral language and linguistic comprehension through dialog with students and adults to build their knowledge about diverse topics.
+These skills should also be explicitly taught to help ELs develop broad academic, instructional, and social vocabulary so they become skilled readers and thinkers.
+Therefore, strategic and purposeful attention must be given to developing ELs' oral language and building world knowledge on a variety of topics so that they can become skilled readers who comprehend the text they read and who are motivated to explore independent reading because they enjoy reading.
+In addition, SOR instruction for ELs requires careful attention to metalanguage and crosslinguistic transfer between the native language and English, as well as competent teachers who use culturally and linguistically responsive instruction and differentiate instruction for language and literacy.
+Because reading achievement patterns develop early for all learners (Baker & Smith, 1999; Good et al., 1998; Stanovich, 1986), including ELs, it is imperative to respond to these patterns and learning gaps with evidence-based practices and differentiated instruction to reverse early depressed learning trajectories and improve student outcomes (Connor et al., 2011; Hernandez, 2011).
+Using the SOR evidence-based practices coupled with best practices for L1 and biliteracy instruction, such as rigorous oral language development, metalanguage strategies, and holistic assessment, is necessary to impact early learning trajectories and provide a quality, equitable education for ELs.